Bejmach/flashlight_tensor/README.md

 > Tensor library written in pure rust, designed mostly for matrix operations

 > project not related to "https://github.com/flashlight/flashlight".
+Name was decided before I knew about the other flashlight lib.
 This is my own project, that I decided to do in free time.
 Name on crates is already taken by me, so cry about it.

 ## Features
 - n-dimensional tensors